Q: How big is Glen Canyon National Recreation Area?

 Q: What must I do if my boat has been in waters other than Lake Powell in the last 30 days and I am not sure if there are zebra or quagga mussels on it?

 A: You will be questioned at the entrance station or at the top of the launch ramp.
 The park will have your boat checked to see if it might be contaminated with zebra or quagga mussels.
 It may be determined that your vessel needs a professional hot water wash.
-More information.
+Get more information on our Mussel Update page.